-Lynch currently ranks tied for fifth in the AFC with 331 yards on the ground this season, 137 more than he had at this point of 2017.
-According to Pro Football Focus, Lynch forced 23 missed tackles on the ground this year, tied for second-most in the NFL through Week 7.
+RB Marshawn Lynch ranked tied for fifth in the AFC with 331 yards on the ground before being placed on the Reserve/Injured List with an injury, 137 more than he had at this point of 2017.
+According to Pro Football Focus, Lynch forced 23 missed tackles on the groun, tied for second-most in the NFL through Week 7.
 He ranked fourth in the league with a 82.3 elusive rating.
 Of Lynch's 376 yards on the ground, an incredible 311 of them came after contact.
-His 311 yards after contact currently ranks fourth in the NFL.
+His 311 yards after contact ranked fourth in the NFL.
 In Week 4, Lynch tallied 130 yards on the ground, his largest output since Nov.
 9, 2014.
 It also marked his 34th career 100-yard rushing game.